 - WIP Volume: The number of work items in progress at any given time.

 - Change failure rate: It is the most important solution quality metric to watch.
 It means the number of issues or defects that come from changes made to a solution or component after being released into production.
-Essentially, it is the percentage of customer releases that resulted in a degraded service and had to be fixed.
+Essentially, the percentage of customer releases resulted in a degraded service and had to be fixed.

 - Solution Value Metrics: There are several solution value metrics used to track the progress of DevOps transformation, including: